Omar-p/learning-notes/aws/aws.md

     - Connecting to EC2 :
       - connect to win instances using RDP remote desktop protocol.
 3389 port.
       - to linux instance using ssh port 22.

   - ssh key pairs: u download the private once and keep it safe.
-  - public part aws place it on the instanc. u use the private part for authentication.
+  - public part aws place it on the instance. u use the private part for authentication.
   - for win instances using private key to gaining access to the local admin pass of the instance and u connect to it using rdp using local admin user and its password.
 - ssh client will prevent u from connecting to an instance if the key is too open.
   - u need to change the permissions on the key file to 400.